Museum Haarlem: Collaboration with regional historical institutions

 The history museum that opened in 1990 was formed by a collaboration of various Haarlem societies, most notably the Haarlem Historical Society, that formed in 1975.
 The collaboration, called "Historisch Museum Zuid-kennemerland", represents various historical groups from the region, including Haarlem, Schoten, Spaarndam, Heemstede, Bloemendaal, Santpoort and Zandvoort.

+Collection

-The museum hosts a collection of historical paintings and artifacts, including items from the collection of the Coen Cuser Stichting, a former orphanage that has been converted to apartments, but whose line of regents live on in their Stichting.
+The museum hosts a collection of historical paintings and artefacts, including items from the collection of the Coen Cuser Stichting, a former orphanage that has been converted to apartments, but whose line of regents live on in their Stichting.
 Their original builder's maquette by J.A.G. van der Steur of the Coen Cuserhof is on display.
 In the timeline room there are artifacts regarding Haarlem's history from 1245 to modern times and in the small auditorium a statue of Laurens Janszoon Coster stands next to an old book press.
 The museum has a fifteen-minute film in Dutch or in English about the history of Haarlem that is often used by walking tours or other groups that can be run on request for any visitors interested, which touches on the history from the siege of Haarlem in 1568-1572 up to the first railway locomotive (Arend) and the first flight of the Fokker Spin.
 The museum works together with schools and other museums in Haarlem, and often hosts temporary exhibitions on Kennemerland history.

 There is a combi-pass available for visitors choosing to visit both the Frans Hals Museum and the Museum Haarlem on the same day.

+Governance

+In 2024, the museum had 19,240 visitors.
+There were four full time members of staff, and 85 volunteers.
+The yearly was budget was around 370,000 Euros.
+Anne van Lienden becomes the new director in 2025.
+She replaces Laura van der Wijden, who was in charge for fourteen years.